abhi1010/hugo-abhi1010/content/post/2014-05-19-setting-up-your-vim-your-style.markdown

 type = "post"
-tags = ["bash", "vim", "tips"] categories = ["code"]
+tags = ["bash", "vim", "tips"] categories = ["code"] description = "How to setup your vimrc" keywords = ["vimrc", "bash", "linux", "style"]
 +++

 Writing code using VIM can be a bit overwhelming but it helps creating a few shortcuts there to make your life easier.
 Here I will discuss a few.